 To be honest, it was because when I had decided to go to graduate school, I thought I was going to leave with my masters and become an academic professor.
-And I shaped that idea, because of my limited understanding and conception of how artists are financially supported in the world.
+And I shaped that idea from a limited understanding and conception of how artists are financially supported in the world.
 Now that I have paid off the debt, I can separate the feelings of frustration and just recognize, that was not really the path for me and my capacities.
 Instead of that path, I have a new path that enables me to really use and apply that education, so I'm not angry anymore about the pressure I felt paying it off.

-But back then I saw the limitation that as was I would build a business, always my student loans became a liability upon my growth.
-When I was doing runway, and creating Fair Fit Clothing, part of the reason I felt so much pressure was the debt.
+I saw the limitation that as I built a business, my student loans became a liability upon my growth.
+When I was doing runway, and creating Fair Fit clothing, part of the reason I felt so much pressure was the debt.
 And it caused me to make rash and harsh decisions that I might not make today without that burden.
 I also felt as I was growing my new business, Fair Fit Studio, those limitations would present themselves again, and I didn't not want to make rash and harsh decisions in this new journey.
 It was time to pay off that extensive education.

-While growing the classes and Fair Fit Studio, as my name got out in my new city, people would see I offered classes and asked if I could help them with sewing services like custom clothing and alterations.
+While growing the classes and Fair Fit Studio, people would see I offered classes and asked if I could help them with sewing services like custom clothing and alterations.
 It was always something in the past that I was afraid to do.
-Its one thing to cut, sew, and refine your own design, its another, and often really stressful to cut into something that has already been made and make it different.
+It's one thing to cut, sew, and refine your own design, it's another, and often really stressful to cut into something that has already been made and make it different.
 But I needed to do something to create more income streams, and since this was showing up, I took the leap.

 Have you ever had to create your own job?
-I once did as part of my professional growth, and in this post I share how my student loan debt taught me about creating income and helped me to find a way to make my own job and pay it off.
+I did as part of my professional growth.
+In this post I share how my student loan debt taught me about creating income and helped me to find a way to make my own job and pay it off.
 I’ll share with you the steps I took and questions I asked to pay it off.
 Read along and learn how I turned this big problem into a path to grow professionally.

 First, I got focused.
 This part of my professional growth took 2 years of hard discipline and personal development.
 Getting a college education in the creative arts can be very expensive, but our career paths aren’t as clearly defined as other professions.
 Artists in school are trained to become problem solvers and critical thinkers, to create amazing objects of art and design, and they are trained to have compelling writing and speaking skills to articulate their process.
 However, I left not knowing how those valuable skills can be applied to business or income strategies.

-Today, I want to share with you why I made my school debt such a focus, and while it did have some pitfalls, how it also helped me grow professionally.
+I made my school debt a focus, and while it did have some pitfalls, it also helped me grow professionally.
 Maybe some of these ideas I found will help others in my same situation and create some understanding as to why I made getting out of debt my primary goal for 2 years.

 Why pay it off?